robenkleene/design-references/premiere-pro/premiere-pro-color.md

 - Switch to the `Color` tab
 - To get other scopes, like a vectorscope, right-click the scope and toggle them on.

+## Adjustment Layers

+- Add an adjustment layer to apply color effects to all of the layers below simultaneously.
+- In the project bin, right-click and select `New Item > Adjustment Layer...` (or click the `New Item` icon in the lower right and choose `Adjustment Layer...`).
+Drag the adjustment layer into the timeline, it effects all layers below it.

 ## Workflow

 1. Correct exposure